CADR LISP Machine and CADR Processor

 • usim-100-0.ini: sample configuration to use with usim

-chaos is used when building usim.
+chaos is used (and required) when building usim.
 With the sample configuration, Chaosnet is run in “local” mode, and sys is mounted as tree on the LISP machine.
 PROM (microcode) file, PROM symbols, and microcode symbols are also in sys folder and used by usim.

 Running usim with LM-3 is as simple as: